centminmod/centminmod-centos7-elevate/readme.md

-Centmin Mod based CentOS 7 in-place upgrade to [AlmaLinux 8 via AlmaLinux Elevate](https://wiki.almalinux.org/elevate/ELevating-CentOS7-to-AlmaLinux-9.html#migrate-centos-7-to-almalinux-8).
+Centmin Mod based CentOS 7 in-place migration upgrade to [AlmaLinux 8 via AlmaLinux Elevate](https://wiki.almalinux.org/elevate/ELevating-CentOS7-to-AlmaLinux-9.html#migrate-centos-7-to-almalinux-8).
 Do not use on production live servers.
+Test on a test server first.
 This is just alpha testing.

+**Notes:**

-Note, EL8+ memory requirements are higher with recommended 4GB memory + 4GB swap disk for EL8+.
+1. EL8+ memory requirements are higher with recommended 4GB memory + 4GB swap disk for EL8+.
+So do not attempt CentOS 7 in-place migration upgrade to AlmaLinux 8 if you have less than 4GB memory + 4GB swap disk.
+2. There are 3 parts to the CentOS 7 in-place migration upgrade outlined below.

 # Part 1 - Install AlmaLinux Elevate & Reboot Server